Master's Degree Program

 Master’s Degree Requirements

-- Thesis option: Students take seven course credits at the 500 or higher level earning letter grades and complete three credits of research with a faculty member by registering for two research credits (MSE 597 Masters Thesis Research) and one Independent Study (MSE 599).
-MSE 597 is graded as S or U (Satisfactory or Unsatisfactory) and does not affect the grade-point average.
-Students receive a letter grade (A, B, C, D or F) in MSE 599.
-Students must have their thesis approved by their thesis advisor and the Graduate Group Chair.
-Students must also submit their thesis to the Graduate Group Coordinator.
-The thesis option requires a faculty advisor; see detail below about selecting an advisor.
+- Thesis option: Students take seven course credits at the 500 or higher level earning letter grades and complete three credits of research with a faculty member by registering for two research credits (MSE 5970 Masters Thesis Research) and one Independent Study (MSE 5990).
+Students receive a letter grade (A, B, C, D or F) in both MSE 5970 and MSE 5990.
+Students must have their thesis approved by their thesis advisor and the Graduate Group Chair, as well as submit their thesis to the Graduate Group Coordinator.
+The thesis option requires a faculty advisor; see details below about selecting an advisor.

 Students must complete 10 credits, following the requirements below.

 1. Students must secure written approval for all course selections from the Masters Program Advisor.
 Furthermore, all changes to these course selection must be approved in writing by the Masters Program Advisor.
 Students wishing to take courses not listed below should get written approval from the Masters Program Advisor.
 All nonelective courses should have technical/scientific content relevant to the student’s M.S.E. degree program.